splunk/public-o11y-docs/sp-oncall/notifications/call-notification-numbers.rst

 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
-VictorOps will contact you for triggered incidents using the below phone numbers and short code.
+   :description: Splunk On-Call will contact you for triggered incidents using the below phone numbers and short code.
 You may add these numbers to your contacts in the Mobile App for both `Android <https://help.victorops.com/knowledge-base/android-devices-victorops/>`__ and `iOS <https://help.victorops.com/knowledge-base/ios-application/>`__ devices by navigating to *Settings >> Help and Support >>* *Add VictorOps to Your Contacts:*

 .. image:: /_images/spoc/Add-Contacts-Android-1.png